 Larry is a Jacksonville native who served four years active duty in the U.S. Air Force and then transferred into the Florida Air National Guard in 2001 where he continues to serve to this day at the 125th Fighter Wing for a total of 21 years and counting.
 After graduating with his finance degree from the University of North Florida in 2006, he began his career as a trusted banker (served in both the underwriting and lending role) currently serving as Vice President Senior Commercial Banker at FirstAtlantic Bank which is locally based and headquartered in Jacksonville, FL.

 In addition to serving his country, he has always been passionate about serving his community.
-He is Chair of Programs for the Meninak Club of Jacksonville, a Take Stock in Mentor, Chairman of the Board for the Child Guidance Center of Jacksonville, a Board of Trustee for Memorial Health’s Specialty Hospital, and a regular volunteer for the Junior Achievement program.
-His wife of 20-years, Melissa, is a Gator grad ER nurse for a local hospital and they have two boys, Cameron and Riley.
-They have been active members of Christ Church in Mandarin since 2003.
+He is Chair of Programs for the Meninak Club of Jacksonville, a Take Stock in Mentor, Chairman of the Board for the Child Guidance Center of Jacksonville, serves on the Development Council for Baptist Health Medical Downtown, and is a Mentor for Take Stock in Children at Atlantic Coast High School.
+Larry is a father to two boys, Cameron and Riley.
+They are active members of Christ Church in Mandarin.
 Since Cameron’s diagnosis of autism in 2007, Larry has been an advocate for the local autism community and has supported the HEAL Foundation’s annual Zoo Walk over the past several years.

 Larry’s son Riley, recently gave a class speech to his 5th grade classmates and teachers, about his brother Cameron and autism...

 Have you ever heard of Autism?
 Well, Autism, or ASD (Autism Spectrum Disorder), is a disability that challenges social skills, repetitive behaviors, and nonverbal communication.
 My brother Cameron has ASD, and I would like to inform you about Autism.